Spinning the Reel

 Picture

 Sean Baker has never had problems finding cinematic drama — and a deep well of empathy — in the lives of people on the brink.
 To large degrees, all of his films have revolved around well intentioned folks doing the best they can in the face of debilitating financial situations.
 Be it Sin-Dee (Kitana Rodriguez) and Alexandra (Mya Taylor) working the streets of LA or Halley (Bria Vinaite) doing sex work on the side to keep a roof over her daughter Moonee’s (Brooklynn Prince) head, Baker’s characters clearly hold his respect.
 Mikey Saber (Simon Rex), the central figure of Red Rocket, is a new type of lead for the director.
+One that might just test his patience.

 Read More